Skip to main content

 Cultural Competency: The Art of Reading Diversity

 This professional development course on cultural competency, designed specifically for healthcare professionals and educators, is structured into a brief introduction, four modules, and a quiz.
 The course aims to enhance your understanding of cultural competency and its direct application in your professional interactions.
 We will explore topics such as understanding your frame of reference, differentiating between implicit and explicit bias, exploring cultural sensitivity, and applying ethnic data to the clinical care process.
 The course will also help you recognize cultural sensitivity in the context of affirming care.
-School districts may elect to use this Infinitec training to address the Illinois state mandated requirement of Cultural Competency.

 Annual